Somin Comments on Legality of Targeting Enemy Combatants

 Amid the controversy surrounding the death of Osama Bin Laden in Pakistan at the hands of Navy SEALS, Professor Ilya Somin argues that targeting individual enemy combatants in war is both legal and moral.
 He cites the US targeting of Admiral Isoroku Yamamoto, the commander of the Japanese fleet during World War II, and the British and the Czechs' killing of German SS General Reinhard Heydrick in 1942, as precedents.

 "Surely international law does not give terrorist leaders greater protection than that enjoyed by uniformed soldiers such as Admiral Yamamoto," he said.
-"And if it is legal to individually target the commander of a uniformed military force, it is surely equally legal to target the leader of a terrorist organisation, including Osama bin Laden," Somin told Al Jazeera.
+"And if it is legal to individually target the commander of a uniformed military force, it is surely equally legal to target the leader of a terrorist organization, including Osama bin Laden," Somin told Al Jazeera.

 Was bin Laden's killing and burial legal?
 Al Jazeera, May 5, 2011.
 By Sangwon Yoon.